|Why you shouldn't shave your

 Things You Should Know:

-climate, keep your Malamute in the cool indoors or in the shade on hot days.
+keep your Malamute in the cool indoors or in the shade on hot days.
 Give them plenty of cool water to drink.
+Or a

 The Northern Group of dogs is a direct descendant of the rugged northern wolf (Canis lupus).
 This group, like their